orta/relay-redwood-app-example/README.md

 Relay makes two requests for your API:

 1. You have a global UUID system of [Object Identification](https://relay.dev/docs/guides/graphql-server-specification/#object-identification), and all models have `id: ID!`.
-You can read a more complete example of this pattern here](https://github.com/orta/redwood-object-identification#redwood-object-identification-pattern-example).
+You can read a more [complete example of this pattern here](https://github.com/orta/redwood-object-identification#redwood-object-identification-pattern-example).

 In our app, we can add a new schema file: `api/src/graphql/identification.sdl.ts` with: